EnvelopSound/Earshot/README.md

 ## Known Limitations ##

-* Some browsers, such as some versions of Safari, do not support Opus.
+* Some browsers, such as some versions of Safari, do not support Opus, and will not play any sound.
-* The live stream in the first minuteis somewhat fragile when accessed with Dash.js or Webtools.
-This needs more investigation.
+* During the initial 60 seconds of a DASH stream, Dash.js can throw errors and Webtools may need to be reloaded.
+This issue requires further investigation.

 ## Running Earshot Locally ##